codazoda/boiler/README.md

 ## Installing

-Clone this repo, build boiler for your platform, then copy (or symlink) the binary into your bin directory.
+Clone this repo, build _Boiler_ for your platform, then copy (or symlink) the binary into your bin directory.
 You'll need Go installed to compile.
 After you have the code just run the following two commands to build and copy.

 ```
 go build boiler.go